Super Mario: 2006–2016: 2D revival and path-focused 3D games

 Super Mario 3D Land was released for the Nintendo 3DS in November and December 2011.
 It was the first attempt to translate the gameplay of the 2D games into a 3D environment, and simplify the control scheme of the 3D games through including more linear levels.
 It is the first original 3D Super Mario game on a handheld console, since all previous handheld games were either 2D or a port of a previous game.
 It also brought back several older gameplay features, including the Super Leaf power-up last seen in Super Mario Bros.
 3.

 New Super Mario Bros.
-2 was released in July and August 2012 for the Nintendo 3DS.
-The player, as Mario or Luigi, tries to save Princess Peach from Bowser and the Koopalings, with the game's secondary goal to collect one million coins.
+2 was released in Summer 2012 for the Nintendo 3DS.
+Mario and Luigi must once again save Princess Peach from Bowser and the Koopalings, with the game's secondary goal to collect as many coins as possible.
 Several gameplay elements were introduced to help achieve this goal, such as the Gold Flower, a rarer variant of the Fire Flower that turns items into coins.

 New Super Mario Bros.
 U, the Wii U follow-up to New Super Mario Bros.
 Wii, was released in November 2012.
 It introduces both a Flying Squirrel suit that lets the characters glide through the air, and asymmetric gameplay that allows the player holding the GamePad to influence the environment.
 In June 2013, New Super Luigi U was released as a downloadable content (DLC) package for the game, featuring shorter, but more difficult levels, starring Luigi as the main protagonist instead of his brother.
 Subsequently, it was released as a standalone retail game on August 25 in North America.
 The Nintendo Switch port New Super Mario Bros.
 U Deluxe includes both the main game and New Super Luigi U, and new playable characters Nabbit and Toadette.

-Super Mario 3D World, the sequel to 3D Land, was released for the Wii U on November 22, 2013 in North America, and utilized the same gameplay mechanics as its predecessor.
+Super Mario 3D World, the sequel to 3D Land, was released for the Wii U on November 22, 2013, in North America, and used the same gameplay mechanics as its predecessor.
 Co-operative multiplayer is available for up to four players.
-The game introduced the ability to turn the characters into cats able to attack and scale walls in order to reach new areas, and to create clones of the characters.
+The game introduced the ability to turn the characters into cats able to attack and scale walls to reach new areas, and to create clones of the characters.
 Like Super Mario Bros.
 2, it features Princess Peach and Toad as playable characters in addition to Mario and Luigi.
 Rosalina from Super Mario Galaxy is also unlocked later in the game.
 Miyamoto said that "even though that's a 3D game, it's a little more accessible to everybody."